wizardofwhimsy/wizardofwhimsy.github.io/jasper-master/_posts/2020-05-09-drake-island-quatsino.md

 We watched the tide creep up slowly over the course of the evening.
 We kept trying to figure out if our tent would end up submerged.
 It was to be an especially high tide: 11ft.
 We were getting anxious, staying up as late as possible to figure out how close it would get.

-I was very tired, because I hadn’t slept much the night before, and James was just tired We weren’t willing to wait around until 2 am for the high tide point.
+I was very tired, because I hadn’t slept much the night before, and James was just tired.
+We weren’t willing to wait around until 2 am for the high tide point.
 It turned out we had miscalculated the tide readings and it would not be as bad as originally expected.
 We didn’t think it would reach the grass—because grass can’t grow under sea water—but we weren’t sure.
 We thought it might only go to the sea asparagus, in which case our tent, only on grass, should be fine, though it would have been very close.

 ![Drake-Island](/assets/images/post14-drakeisland/Sea asparagus growing up-side-down..JPG)*Sea asparagus growing upside-down*